mattbis/lib-log-db.dev/PROTO-API.md

 - mrkeys mwkeys erkeys ewkeys
 - --safe --paranoid --casual --forgetful < someting like this for how it works for safety,, im prprobably not doing safe ,,, just paranoid.. i dont need it im mostly thinkign aobut tools on a safe machine where i dont cacre about a lot of stuff

+im starting to liek this is tiny, or then you can weirdly combine it... and it keeps itself away from the os by just calling it .. and then checking.. and doing itself if necessary...

 # all
 - the order of calls determines what happens... it just does the min expected. to script it means using op_seq()